hungtatai/OfflineMap-based-on-Osmdroid/readme.md

 Mobile Atlas Creator's Options:

 * Map source: Google map, OpenStreetMap, etc..
 * Zoom Levels: 19 to 0.
-19 is the largest level.
+19 is the highest level.
+Higher level have better details, but taking more space.
-* **Atlas settings: you must choose "Big Planet Tracks SQLite".**
+* **Atlas settings: YOU MUST choose "Big Planet Tracks SQLite".**